I just watched Star Wars for the first time, and you’re all crazy

 That’s what I told my coworkers at Digital Trends a few weeks back.
 The air went out of the room.
 Everyone gasped in disbelief, then proceeded to viciously laugh and pepper me with questions.
 Yes.
 I breathed air for 29 years without watching a single second of George Lucas’ space fever dream.
 All I knew about Stars Wars at that point were glow in the dark swords and daddy issues.
 This was unacceptable.
 Like a Sith master and his apprentice (I think?), they sought to bring me to the dark side.

 For the last week, I was force fed all the Star Wars movies I could handle, and in the fanciest, most modern way possible.
 Yep.
 I succumbed to peer pressure, partially to shut my coworkers up, but also to finally find out what all the fuss has been about for the last 40 years.
-I watched the series in Rick Marshall’s new machete order.
-It’s an overly complex, out-of-order way to watch the franchise, created by someone with too much free time … and who may or may not understand that all of this is fake.
+That’s right, 40 years: the first film in the Star Wars franchise was was released on May 25, 1977, exactly 40 years ago today.
+So to come to grips with this thing, I watched the series in the new modified machete order.
+It’s an overly complex, out-of-order way to watch the franchise, likely created by someone with too much free time … and who may or may not understand that all of this is fake.

 I started with Rogue One, zipped through Episode IV and V (A New Hope and The Empire Strikes Back) before rewinding time and hitting the two final prequels (Episodes II and III, Attack of the Clones and Revenge of the Sith), then Return of the Jedi (Episode VI).
 Finally, The Force Awakens during which I entered a state of delirium.
 We skipped The Phantom Menace (Episode I) because it was agreed the film is unnecessary torture.
 What is it with Star Wars fans and the order these movies are watched?
 I need a movie just to understand it all.